taosdata/TDengine/documentation20/en/08.connector/docs.md

 npm install td2.0-connector
 ```

 We recommend that use npm to install the Node.js connector.
-If you do not have npm installed, you can copy src/connector/nodejs/ to your nodejs project directory.
+If you do not have npm installed, you can copy src/connector/nodejs/ to your Node.js project directory.

 We use [node-gyp](https://github.com/nodejs/node-gyp) to interact with the TDengine server.
 Before installing the Node.js connector, you also need to install the following software: